ujihisa/vim-markdown/README.markdown

 **Updated 3/1/2008**: Now at version 7, which fixes several bugs, most thanks to David Wolever:

-- Don’t match bold and underline characters inside of words.
+- Don't match bold and underline characters inside of words.
-- Don’t match code blocks that aren’t preceded by a blank line.
+- Don't match code blocks that aren't preceded by a blank line.
 - Fix double back-tick code blocks without a back-tick inside of them.
 - Fix # headings being matched anywhere in the line.
 - Match _pre_ and _code_ tags.